mainstage series

 About the Concert

 Handel’s Israel in Egypt is a paramount piece in music history: it’s the twin sibling of Messiah and the work that inspired Haydn (and thus several generations of composers in his wake) to get into the oratorio game.
 It’s also a piece of Harmonia history, having been performed 10 times over the course of our organization’s 56-year existence.
-This will be a revival for the ages and sure to become a new favorite of recent Harmonia converts.
+This will be a revival for the ages and is sure to become a new favorite of recent Harmonia converts.

 Maestro’s Prelude